 BFA students are required to prepare and participate in a group exhibition of their work.
 The senior show will be scheduled by the gallery curator and must be approved by the student’s emphasis advisor and BFA coordinator.
 Each student must also give an oral presentation before the faculty.
 The oral presentation will be scheduled and approved by the BFA coordinator, ARST 4395 faculty of record, and emphasis advisor, and, if appropriate, also by the gallery curator.

-Students retain copyright to all two-dimensional, three-dimensional, time-based, and electronic artwork created in the Department of Art and Design; they grant a non-exclusive license to exhibit, display, reproduce, perform, or adapt these works at the discretion of the faculty.
-Works left in departmental facilities at the end of any semester or summer session may be removed or discarded at the discretion of the faculty.
+Students retain copyright to all two-dimensional, three-dimensional, time-based, and electronic artwork created in the School of Art and Design; they grant a non-exclusive license to exhibit, display, reproduce, perform, or adapt these works at the discretion of the faculty.
+Works left in unit facilities at the end of any semester or summer session may be removed or discarded at the discretion of the faculty.